can1357/troto/README.md

 export interface Vector3d extends Vector3<double> {}
 export interface Vector3i extends Vector3<int32> {}

+// Importing works as expected, google types are provided by troto import { Struct } from 'troto/types/google/protobuf/struct';

+// You can also force an import by prefixing with '?' import '?my/file.proto';

 // This will add `option a = "b";` to the generated definition of ComplexType /*** @option a=b */ export interface ComplexType {